Creating your User Interface

 With Epicenter, you have the option of creating your project's user interface with Interface files, rendered on the client-side, or with Node.js, rendered on the server-side.

 Create or upload these files to the Interface section within your project.

-See sample code by selecting Use an Example when you first create a project, and looking at the interface files included there.
-Or, start creating your interface with the Interface Builder, then look at the files created once you save your work.
+See sample code by creating your interface with the Interface Builder, then look at the files created once you save your work.

 This component of your project is optional, but in some cases can increase performance and improve the maintainability of your code.
 For example, you might aggregate API calls, perform validations, or execute other repeated tasks on the server-side.